General Duty Clause Section 5 A 1

 What Is the General Duty Clause?

 The General Duty Clause isn’t a specific rule about, say, ladder height or chemical exposure.
-Instead, it’s a broad promise embedded in the Occupational Safety and Health Act of 1970.
+But instead, it’s a broad promise embedded in the Occupational Safety and Health Act of 1970.
 In plain English, it says employers must provide a workplace free from recognized hazards that are likely to cause death or serious physical harm.
 Section 5(a)(1) is the specific language that gives OSHA the power to enforce this duty, even when no explicit standard exists.

 The Four Elements of a Violation